Uranyl chloride: Synthesis and structures

 In terms of structures, all three of these compounds feature the uranyl center (trans-UO2(2+)) bound to five additional ligands, which can include (bridging) chloride, water, or another uranyl oxygen.

 Reactions

 The aquo ligands can be replaced by a variety of donors, e.g. THF.
 Uranyl chloride, and its two hydrates, (UO2Cl2*H2O and UO2Cl2*3H2O) decompose in the presence of light.
 This photosensitivity over the years, from time to time, has attracted scientific interest and there have been various unsuccessful attempts to develop applications in photography using these compounds.

-Industrial importance

-The company Indian Rare Earths Limited (IREL) has developed a process to extract uranium from the Western and Eastern coastal dune sands of India.
-After pre-processing with high-intensity magnetic separators and fine grinding, the mineral sands (known as monazite), are digested with caustic soda at about 120 C and water.
-The hydroxide concentrate is further digested with concentrated hydrochloric acid to solubilise all hydroxides to form a feed solution composed of chlorides of uranium, rare earth elements and thorium.
-The solution is subjected to liquid–liquid extraction with dual solvent systems to produce uranyl chloride and thorium oxalate.
-The crude uranyl chloride solution is subsequently refined to nuclear grade ammonium diuranate by a purification process involving precipitation and solvent extraction in a nitrate media.